 Google Cloud Armor security policies protect your application by providing Layer 7 filtering and by scrubbing incoming requests for common web attacks or other Layer 7 attributes to potentially block traffic before it reaches your load balanced backend services or backend buckets.
 Each security policy is made up of a set of rules that filter traffic based on conditions such as an incoming request's IP address, IP range, region code, or request headers.

-Google Cloud Armor security policies are available only for backend services behind an external HTTP(S) load balancers, global external HTTP(S) load balancer (classic)s, external TCP proxy load balancers, or external SSL proxy load balancers.
+Google Cloud Armor security policies are available only for backend services of global external HTTP(S) load balancers, global external HTTP(S) load balancer (classic)s, external TCP proxy load balancers, or external SSL proxy load balancers.
 The load balancer can be in Premium Tier or Standard Tier.

 The backends to the backend service can be any of the following: